In these clear waters of Kāʻanapali Beach, Maui, we swam with a huge, Hawaiian green sea turtle.

 In the evenings, we ate sandwiches for dinner in our hotel room with the terrace door open and listened to a nearby luau which always ended in Iz Kamakawiwoʻole’s Somewhere Over the Rainbow.
 I’d never heard that version of the song before and it enchanted me.

-So many different ways you could interpret the same experience – to someone, Hawaii might be just another mass tourism destination.
+So many different ways you could interpret the same experience from a traveler’s perspective – to someone, Hawaii might be just another mass tourism destination.
 And to someone else, it’s an exotic, isolated group of islands in the middle of the Pacific Ocean.
 The Hawaii I saw had something primitive about it; the volcanoes, the plants, the lush green hills.

 I could even imagine the origins of the fire and hula dances performed for tourists.
 Maybe similar dances were performed for the first explorers, who came by ship.
 Maybe the intention was even half-hostile, when you think of what (allegedly) happened to Captain Cook.
 Some of those fire dances looked fierce.